AC Refrigerant Leak Repair in San Antonio, TX

 If this fails, clean or replace the air conditioning filters.
 They accumulate a lot of grime and dirt that can cause the refrigerant to leak by preventing sufficient airflow within the evaporator coil.

-But like every technical facet of life, homeowners should allow well-trained HVAC experts to handle this issue.
+But like every technical facet of life, homeowners should allow well-trained experts to handle this issue.
 To avoid recurrence and ensure no further damage, a licensed technician can solve the problem correctly.

-AC Refrigerant FAQS
+AC Refrigerant Leak Repair FAQS

 • An AC becomes a glorified wall fan without refrigerant in the lines.
 The refrigerant travels throughout the copper coil system, absorbing heat and bringing in cool air.
 It continually goes through this process to ensure the room’s temperature aligns with the thermostat settings.
 ACs can’t perform efficiently in the absence of a refrigerant.